What is meat without a dead animal? How is that possible? And why does it make some people internally recoil deep in their gut?

 Cultured meat, on the other hand, denies a fundamental part of the definition of meat.
 The dead animal part.

-There is an imaginary wall in our minds that divides the word of Nature from the world of Culture.
+There is an imaginary wall in our minds that divides the world of from the world of Culture.
 We seem to believe these are eternal, inherent categories of things in the world.

 Mushrooms are Natural goodness incarnate, and microplastics are a polluting castoff from the Cultural behaviour of humans.